sinamics/uavcast/README.md

 - Run `cd frontend && npm install`
 - Run `npm start` from the project root to start both frontend & backend.

+### Supervisor

+Uavcast uses a supervisor container to manage the application update ect.
+Supervisor is not needed for development.
+To run the supervisor, type `cd supervisor && npm install && npm start` from the uavcast project root.

 ### Teardown

 After closing VSCode, you may still have containers running.
 To close everything down, just run docker-compose down -v to cleanup all containers.